 Color Palettes That Always Win in Winter

-- Warm Neutrals: Cream, sand, biscuit—soft and serene.
+- Warm Neutrals: Cream, sand, biscuit, soft and serene.

-- Smoky Tones: Charcoal, slate, and taupe—moody but sophisticated.
+- Smoky Tones: Charcoal, slate, and taupe, moody but sophisticated.

-- Metallic Mix: Brass and antique gold with clear glass—instant glow-up.
+- Metallic Mix: Brass and antique gold with clear glass, instant glow-up.

-Holder Materials That Elevate the Glow
+Holder Materials That Lift the Glow

 - Frosted Glass for soft diffusion.